zerosnacks/lifeforms/README.md

-# Carbon
+# Lifeforms

+Mintable research project allowing you to store

 Various experiments with carbon credits on chain

-## Lifeform

-Carbon bearing NFT, allows you to store BCT (Base Carbon Tonne) carbon credits inside of NFTs.
+Carbon bearing NFT allows you to store BCT (Base Carbon Tonne) carbon credits inside of NFTs.
 Depending on how much you store inside compared you can change the visual result of your carbon lifeform.

+## Why?

+## How?

 ---